elmomoilanen/Hashmap/README.md

 ```

-Here is a short summary for some important details related to the hashmap:
+Here is a short summary for some important details related to this hash map implementation:

-- initialise a new hashmap with default size by `hashmap_init` and by `hashmap_init_with_size` to meet some init size requirement
+- new hashmap can be initialised to default size by `hashmap_init` and by `hashmap_init_with_size` to meet some initial size requirement
-- pass the size of one data item as an argument when initialising the hashmap and this must not exceed approx 2^32 bytes
+- size of one data item is passed as an argument when initialising the hashmap and this must not exceed approx 2^32 bytes
-- pass a custom clean up function if some specific memory clean up is needed when calling `hashmap_free`
+- custom clean up function can be passed when initialising if specific memory clean up is needed when calling later `hashmap_free`
-- hashmap struct has upper bound for its capacity but this bound is over one million slots
+- hashmap struct has an upper bound for its capacity but this bound is over one million slots
 - capacity increases exponentially (powers of two) if the load factor increases over 90 %
 - if the load factor falls below 40 %, the capacity is shrunk